JoeyStanley/real/resources.md

 ### [Academic Poster Workshop](/downloads/190911-poster_workshop.pdf)

-In response to the need for a "How to Make an Acadmic Poster" workshop, I put one together last minute.
-Poster-making is more of an art than a science and this is a very opinionated view on the dos and don'ts of making an acadmic poster.
+In response to the need for a "How to Make an Academic Poster" workshop, I put one together last minute.
+Poster-making is more of an art than a science and this is a very opinionated view on the dos and don'ts of making an academic poster.

 ### [Excel Workshop](/excel.html)